-Japan’s postwar generation grew up in a vastly different society from the one their parents knew.
+Japan’s post-1945 generation grew up in a vastly different society from what their parents knew.
 Democracy filled the air.
 The emperor was a living god no more.
 The old militaristic ethos was dead.
-And at long last Japan’s parliament had an actual political spectrum.
+And at long last the Japanese parliament had an actual political spectrum.
 In fact – who would have imagined it? – some parliamentarians even belonged to the Japan Communist Party, the JCP.

 Few Japanese aspired to live in a Soviet-style dictatorship, but only the communists had resisted Japan’s rampant militarism.
-They’d rotted in military prisons for that resistance.
+For that they’d rotted in military prisons.
 When the 2nd World War ended thousands of half-starved JCP comrades emerged from their dungeons, blinking in the sunlight and scratching their lice.

 They saw the pendulum had swung and they got straight to work.
-And as Japan’s dispirited troops returned to their devastated country, these newly freed communists grabbed every chance to ram home the message: Why didn’t you all listen to us when you had the chance?
+And as Japan’s dispirited troops returned to their devastated homeland, these newly freed communists rammed home the message: Why didn’t you all listen to us when you had the chance?

 The prewar leadership was now discredited.
-The Left had the momentum.
+The Left took the moral high ground and had the upper hand.
 America’s supremo in Occupied Japan, General Douglas MacArthur, was no friend of the Lefties, but he was committed to warts-and-all democracy.
 So the communists were free to organize and evangelize.

 The JCP was there every step of the way.
-Wasting no time, the Communists cultivated the newly formed “All-Japan Federation of Student Self-Governing Associations“.
+Wasting no time, Communist agents cultivated the newly formed “All-Japan Federation of Student Self-Governing Associations“.
 Its abbreviated Japanese name was Zengakuren.
-Soon young communists dominated Zengakuren‘s leadership.
+Soon young Marxists dominated Zengakuren‘s leadership.